 Mozilla recently released an upgraded version of its Firefox browser that offers great features such as an upgraded performance and well-built privacy options.
 Mozilla also supports extensions and the UI seems better as compared to Chrome.

 All the three apps mentioned above are really nice apps.
 Dropbox is one of the most popular app.
 Usually the first name that pops up in everyone’s mind when one thinks about cloud storage is Dropbox.
 It is the most organized file sharing software.

 Similar to Google Drive, the apps mentioned above offer document scanner and shared folders.
 In addition to that, they also offer security controls, multiple file types and powerful search.

 It'd be blasphemy to replace Google Camera with some other app.
 So, I’m not providing any app for best alternative but if you are really looking for some Google Camera alternatives, check out these apps.

 Google Keep is one of the easy-to-use yet powerful note-taking apps.
 However, there are other cool alternatives that offer more features.

-The Best Alternative: Nimbus Note - Useful notepad and organizer
+The Best Alternative: Nimbus Note

 If you are an organization freak, then you will fall in love with Nimbus Note.
 It offers multiple levels of hierarchy with folder and sub-folders.
 In addition to that, it also provides formatting options.